A. Harry Moore 1926

 New York.
 The tunnel construction began in New York and extended

-under the Hudson River to the Lafayette section of his childhood.
+under the Hudson River to the "Horseshoe" section of Jersey City.
 When

 inspecting the tunnel with Smith in 1926, Moore called the Holland Tunnel